 5. Difference between a therapy chatbot and a licensed psychotherapist

 The differences between a therapy chatbot and a licensed therapist are evident at the outset.
-While a psychotherapist is a human being with expertise in treating and preventing mental health issues, a therapy chatbot is a tool that augments the psychotherapy process.
+Additionally, while a psychotherapist is a human being with expertise in treating and preventing mental health issues, a therapy chatbot is a tool that augments the psychotherapy process.
 It is, by no means, a replacement for a psychotherapist.
 Instead, when used properly, therapy chatbots and psychotherapy can work wonders in helping the mental health crisis and help millions of people across the globe.

 Also read: Top 5 Use Cases of Chatbots in Healthcare

 Mental health issues are highly prevalent today, and it’s only natural.
 The increasing stress on working individuals, parents, and children affects both physical and mental well-being in many ways and can, at times, be detrimental.

 Additionally, therapy chatbots are critical in helping mitigate the mental health crisis.
 You can use such bots in multiple ways to regularly check in on patients suffering from ailments.
 These ailments can be anxiety, depression, and suicidal thoughts.

 All things considered, therapy chatbots are the next big thing in psychotherapy and open up new possibilities in the mental health industry.
 The proliferation of digital technology is vital in the progress of therapy chatbots.

 Curious to know more about therapy chatbots and how you can build one for your practice?
 Get in touch with the conversational AI experts at Kommunicate and discover how chatbots can revolutionize mental health.

 At Kommunicate, we are envisioning a world-beating customer support solution to empower the new era of customer support.
 We would love to have you on board to have a first-hand experience of Kommunicate.
 You can signup here and start delighting your customers right away.